saaamar/abtest-framework/ab_framework/README.md

 pip install pandas numpy scipy owl-ab-test
 ```

 Then add the `ab_framework` directory to your project.
+The framework itself is backend‑agnostic; as long as a backend implements the expected interface, callers do not need to change.

 ## Quick Start